Who Should Take a Search Engine Optimization Training Course?

 Creating quality content that can compete in the search results is the No. 1 reason that content strategists and creators take a search engine optimization training course.

 This one might be the most surprising to you.
-But we find that in many companies, the IT department often slows down SEO initiatives.
+But we find that the IT department often slows down SEO initiatives in many companies.

 It is absolutely essential that IT folks understand why they are receiving requests from the SEO team to make updates to the company website.

-I wrote about this issue in an earlier article here and highlighted data that showed technical fixes can take up to a month or more to get implemented on a website.
+I wrote about this issue in an earlier article here and highlighted data showing technical fixes can take up to a month or more to implement on a website.

-So if you can swing it, make sure your IT people take a search engine optimization training course too.
+So if you can swing it, ensure your IT people take a search engine optimization training course too.

-Professionals who want to add SEO to their skill set, who are new SEO hires at a company or who are switching careers can benefit from a search optimization training course.
+Professionals who want to add SEO to their skill set, new SEO hires at a company, or switching careers can benefit from a search optimization training course.
 In fact, SEO training is one of the best ways to get up to speed quickly on the fundamentals of SEO.

 Why would an experienced SEO take an SEO training course?
 As a refresher, of course.
 While the fundamentals rarely change, how we go about doing them does.
 Plus, search engines and the industry as a whole are fast-moving, so there is always something new to learn.